 points of distinction

-- A concentrated, silky wine emphasizing varietal expression, richness and balance from start to finish.
+- A concentrated, silky wine emphasizing varietal expression, richness and balance.

-- Rutherford-dominated blend of Cabernet Sauvignon complemented by Bordeaux grape varieties
+- Rutherford-dominated blend of Cabernet Sauvignon complemented by Bordeaux grapes

 about the grape +